HealthBioscienceIDEAS/aic2023-workshop/docs/dmri-preproc.md

 ---

 ## Introduction to diffusion-weighted imaging (DWI)
 TODO: Update the text with new file names and locations.
-The data will be under ~/data.
+Need to update description of eddy outputs

 In this section, you will be learning how to process diffusion-weighted MRI scans and perform basic analyses on white matter microstructure.